Linus Pauling: Commemorations

 Oregon State University completed construction of the $77 million, 100,000 sqft Linus Pauling Science Center in the late 2000s, now housing the bulk of Oregon State's chemistry classrooms, labs, and instruments.

 On March 6, 2008, the United States Postal Service released a 41 cent stamp honoring Pauling designed by artist Victor Stabin.
 His description reads: "A remarkably versatile scientist, structural chemist Linus Pauling (1901–1994) won the 1954 Nobel Prize in Chemistry for determining the nature of the chemical bond linking atoms into molecules.
 His work in establishing the field of molecular biology; his studies of hemoglobin led to the classification of sickle cell anemia as a molecular disease."
 The other scientists on this sheet of stamps included Gerty Cori, biochemist, Edwin Hubble, astronomer, and John Bardeen, physicist.

 California Governor Arnold Schwarzenegger and First Lady Maria Shriver announced on May 28, 2008, that Pauling would be inducted into the California Hall of Fame, located at The California Museum for History, Women and the Arts.
 The induction ceremony took place December 15, 2008.
-Pauling's son was asked to accept the honor in his place.
+Pauling's son Linus Jr. was asked to accept the honor in his place.

 By proclamation of Gov. John Kitzhaber in the state of Oregon, February 28 has been named "Linus Pauling Day".
 The Linus Pauling Institute still exists, but moved in 1996 from Palo Alto, California, to Corvallis, Oregon, where it is part of the Linus Pauling Science Center at Oregon State University.
 The Valley Library Special Collections at Oregon State University contain the Ava Helen and Linus Pauling Papers, including digitized versions of Pauling's forty-six research notebooks.

-In 1986, Caltech commemorated Linus Pauling with a Symposium and Lectureship.
+In 1986, Caltech commemorated Linus Pauling with a symposium and lectureship.
 The Pauling Lecture series at Caltech began in 1989 with a lecture by Pauling himself.
 The Caltech Chemistry Department renamed room 22 of Gates Hall the Linus Pauling Lecture Hall, since Pauling spent so much time there.

 Other places named after Pauling include Pauling Street in Foothill Ranch, California; Linus Pauling Drive in Hercules, California; Linus and Ava Helen Pauling Hall at Soka University of America in Aliso Viejo, California; Linus Pauling Middle School in Corvallis, Oregon; and Pauling Field, a small airfield located in Condon, Oregon, where Pauling spent his youth.
 There is a psychedelic rock band in Houston, Texas, named The Linus Pauling Quartet.

 The asteroid 4674 Pauling in the inner asteroid belt, discovered by Eleanor F. Helin, was named after Linus Pauling in 1991, on his 90th birthday.

-Linus Torvalds, developer of the Linux kernel, is named after Pauling.
+Linus Torvalds, developer of the Linux kernel, and Linus Sebastian, YouTuber known for the technology-oriented channel Linus Tech Tips, are named after Pauling.

 Nobel laureate Peter Agre has said that Linus Pauling inspired him.

 In 2010, Pacific Northwest National Laboratory named its distinguished postdoctoral program in his honor, as the Linus Pauling Distinguished Postdoctoral Fellowship Program.